Luga, Leningrad Oblast

-Luga (Лу́га; Finnish: Ylä-Laukaa or Laukaa; Laugaz; Luuga) is a town and the administrative center of Luzhsky District in Leningrad Oblast, Russia, located on the Luga River 140 km south of St. Petersburg.
+Luga (Лу́га) is a town and the administrative center of Luzhsky District in Leningrad Oblast, Russia, located on the Luga River 140 km south of St. Petersburg.
 Population:

 History

 It was founded on the banks of the river of that name by order of the Catherine the Great on August 3 (14), 1777.
 The town developed in following stages: